 When you are selling a physical product, using emails to offer special discounts or added value offers can be a great way to increase conversions.
 Make the recipient feel special and lucky to be on your list, by rewarding them for opening your emails.
 Consumer e-commerce sites have long mastered this skill but it can work just as effectively in B2B marketing.

-For digital products, you’ll have a specific funnel that ranges from very small asks (‘like’ our Facebook page) to ever increasing asks (attend our webinar / buy option A with less features / buy option B or C with more features).
+For digital products, you’ll have a specific funnel that ranges from very small asks (‘like’ our Facebook page) to ever-increasing asks (attend our webinar / buy option A with fewer features / buy option B or C with more features).
 The entire funnel needs to be driven by special emails.
 That is the most effective way to do it.

 In the same as physical products, emails can be used to make the onboarding process of service products far easier.
 There will be a steep learning curve for working together and emails can help ease that.

 Before a sale takes place, using a conversational tone, passing on valuable information and showing off your expertise, are all easy ways to keep your audience interested.
 Events can also work well and emails will play a key part in your marketing strategy, keeping your audience engaged and interested.

 Tip 2 – What to write in your emails